There are 3 types of short business summaries you might see on Google Maps: business descriptions, editorial summaries, and customer review snippets.

 Business descriptions focus primarily on details about a business instead of details about promotions, prices, or sales.

-Unlike business descriptions, editorial summaries cannot be edited.
-Our writers compile these short summaries, which give you a quick snapshot of a popular business.
-These summaries are phrases or sentences (such as the example on the map above: “Southwestern fare in a modern setting”) that you often see when you click the business on Maps.
+To give you a snapshot of a popular business our writers compile editorial summaries.
+These summaries are phrases or sentences (such as the example on the map above: “Southwestern fare in a modern setting”) that you can find when you click the business on Maps.

 Editorial summaries show on the map or alongside review and rating information, such as in the “review summary” section.

-Potential customers can see the main themes of your business, based on the reviews of your business, through Place Topics.
+Potential customers can find the main themes of your business through Place Topics.
+These main themes are based on the reviews of your business.

 All businesses with a sufficient amount of quality reviews can benefit from Place Topics.